Ministry

 - Which sub-groups exist? (e.g. families contain parents, kids, youth)

-- Which activities do we need to sustain this model long-term? (worship services, communication, events, training)
+- Which activities do we need to sustain this model long-term? (e.g. worship services, communication, events, training)

 - Where and how will we reach the target audience?